andreademurtas/ctfsak/README.md

 tool one can ever need for doing such activities.
 Of course it can be used also as a general-purpose tool, but the development is not focused on this.
+(This software is still in its very infancy, and far from complete.
+Contributors are welcomed).

 ## Build
 Make sure to have the latest version of Rust installed on your system